Vinny-Bass/buzz-api-test/Readme.md

 # Buzz API test

-This project is a FastAPI based API to manage machines and sites.
+This project is a FastAPI based API to solve the buzz api tech test.
 The project is structured with modular components for easy maintenance and scaling.

 ## Project Structure